pianobin/songsync/README.md

 poetry install
 ```

-Set the YouTube playlist ID of the songs you want to transfer to Spotify to YT_PLAYLIST_ID (to be cleaned up)
-Set the name of the Spotify playlist you want to create to SPOTIFY_PLAYLIST_NAME (to be cleaned up)

 Create a Spotify app by following the instructions in the Spotify Web API documentation: https://developer.spotify.com/documentation/web-api

 Set the following environment variables